johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 -   Formula: True Positives/(True Positives + False Positives)

 -   This is the proportion of patients diagnosed with cancer that really do have cancer.
-Its a measure of how accurate we are.
+In Physics precision is the closeness of measurements to each other.
+    Precision here indicates the likelihood that a diagnosis of cancer is correct.

 #### 1.5.2.
 [Recall:](#https://en.wikipedia.org/wiki/Precision_and_recall)